andyjianzhou/FireSafe/README.md

 4. Machine Learning Model
     - Then user/government can drag and drop **LARGE** quantities of images, from files, or folders of images to detect for secluded areas, and for missing areas.
 The program will then return the images that have secluded areas, and the images that have missing areas.
     - Using an Efficientnet B0, and Efficientnet B4, two popular CNN neural network modeles to use.
 We can detect for secluded areas, and missing areas.
 The program will then return the images that have secluded areas, and the images that have missing areas.
-    - Integrating MlOps was no easy task.
+    - Integrating MLOps was no easy task.
 Had to plan out for
         1. Obtaining the data
         2. Cleaning the data
         3. Training the model